innesian/PhpRestClient/README.md

 PHP RESTful Client Library
 ==========================

-### Add as a dependency to your REST project via the *composer.json*.
+### Add PhpRestClient as a dependency to your REST project using Composer.
-Create a *composer.json* file in your project and add `PhpRestClient` as a dependency.
+Create a *composer.json* file in your project and add `PhpRestClient` as a required dependency.
 ```
 {
     "require": {